-Webber Wentzel’s Employment and Employee Benefits Practice Group offers expertise across a broad range of areas:
+Webber Wentzel’s Employment, Health and Safety Practice Group offers expertise across a broad range of areas:

 Individual Employment Law – drafting and interpretation of employment contracts from blue-collar employee to CEO, disciplinary enquiries, the removal of directors and executives, corporate governance, forensic investigations in the workplace, compliance with statutory reporting procedures, restraint of trade advice and litigation, disputes concerning confidential employer information; drafting employment policies and procedures, data protection, discrimination law, whistleblowing, and litigation in all tribunals and courts.